-5.4.2 The Subproject Chairperson plans and documents the Regional Subproject, including the details of the cascading process, products to be exchanged, including those provided to the end users, and the method for performing the continuous evaluation, assisted by a consultant provided by WMO Secretariat, and with the assistance of the Regional Rapporteur for GDPFS (member of the Regional Working Group for Planning and Implementation of the World Weather Watch Programme).
+5.4.2 The Subproject Chairperson plans and documents the Regional Subproject, giving the details of the cascading process, products to be exchanged, including those provided to the end users, and the method for performing the continuous evaluation.

 5.4.3 Taking into account the time necessary to implement the cascading process, the nature of the severe weather event and the recommendations of the PSG, the Subproject Chairperson sets the starting and ending dates of the experimentation period.